‘Trauma with helplessness’: The Black community and mental health in the aftermath of police-related deaths

 “Even if you’re a Black practitioner, everyone is trained in this same Euro-centric system.
 There is racism backed into the cookies of psychology,” she says.

 Wilson says for outlets, the workplace isn’t really an area to talk, and social media can be an empty platform.
-Some of that anger comes out in demonstrations across the nation.
+Some of that anger can come out in demonstrations across the nation.

 “Your reputation matters, right?
 Your job matters.
 Are people really being heard?
 Because if they did, they really wouldn’t be rioting,” says Wilson.
 “When people feel like they don’t have other options, they will turn to anger because it causes people to pay attention,” she says.